mortezaardini/bitlocker/README.md

 Enter Password:
 ```

-Now you can enter the password.
+Now you can unlock the drive after entering your password.